Law Society (horse): Stud record

 Horses bred from Law Society mares include British Classic Race winners Love Divine and Scorpion as well as the Japanese champion Manhattan Cafe.

 Law Society was retired from breeding in 2008 and died in Germany on 7 March 2011 at the age of twenty-nine.

 Pedigree

+Law Society is inbred 4S x 5S to the stallion War Admiral, meaning that he appears fourth generation and fifth generation (via Tumbling) on the sire side of his pedigree.